venenux/alpine-wiki/alpine/requirementes.md

     support.
 Recent devs wants to deprecated intel support on mesa.
 - ATI/AMD, only radeon series with exception of recent two last years respect Alpine release, Rage r128/match64 series has limited support.
-Recently AMD brings now open source code for last chips.
+Recently AMD "Next" gen are only basic supported.
 - Nvidia: limited; only few are complete supported\! not all features are allowed\!
-Needs 5.15 ad up kernels due to the bribery of the anonymous community that forced the sources to be released.
+Needs 5.10 ad up kernels and have issues with power management.
+Recommended to disable Display power management.
-- Matrox: not all features are supported, just cos are shipped on most servers.
-Those GPU has 3D support but in recent kernels due the increment of requirementes that is practically not usefully.
+- Matrox: not all features are supported, this is shipped on most servers.
+Those GPU has 3D support, but with newer kernels due the increment of requirementes that is practically not usefully.
 - Sis: limited features are supported, since code are not updated on Xorg and Linux kernel